History of Palm Springs

 © History Oasis

-In the early 20th century, Palm Springs gained notoriety as a destination for tuberculosis patients seeking a cure in the arid climate.
+Because of its arid climate, Palm Springs gained fame as a destination for tuberculosis patients seeking a cure.

-As one of the driest places in the nation, Palm Springs attracted many afflicted with advanced TB as a final hope.
-Doctors would send their most desperate cases there when all other treatments had been exhausted.
+As one of the driest places in the nation, Palm Springs attracted many people with advanced TB as their final hope.

 THE CITY DEMOLISHED MANY HISTORIC HOMES & BUILDINGS